MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/enable-your-device-for-development.md

     Enable Developer Mode to develop and debug apps in Visual Studio.
 As stated previously, you will be prompted in Visual Studio if Developer Mode is not enabled.

-    On pre-Fall Creators Update PCs, allows enabling of the Windows subsystem for Linux.
+    On pre-Fall-Creators-Update PCs, this allows enabling of the Windows subsystem for Linux.
 For more info, see [About Bash on Ubuntu on Windows](https://msdn.microsoft.com/commandline/wsl/about).
-Developer Mode is no longer required for WSL, as of the FCU.
+Developer Mode is no longer required for WSL, as of the Fall Creators Update.

 -   On the mobile device family: